nounsDAO/nouns-monorepo/README.md

-# nouns-monorepo
+# nounsbr-monorepo

 NounsBR DAO is a generative avatar art collective run by a group of crypto misfits.

 ## Contributing

 If you're interested in contributing to NounsBR DAO repos we're excited to have you.
-Please discuss any changes in `#developers` in [discord.gg/nouns](https://discord.gg/nouns) prior to contributing to reduce duplication of effort and in case there is any prior art that may be useful to you.
+Please discuss any changes in `#developers` in [discord.gg/nounsbr](https://discord.gg/nounsbr) prior to contributing to reduce duplication of effort and in case there is any prior art that may be useful to you.

 ## Packages

-### nouns-api
+### nounsbr-api

-The [nouns api](packages/nouns-api) is an HTTP webserver that hosts token metadata.
+The [nounsbr api](packages/nounsbr-api) is an HTTP webserver that hosts token metadata.
 This is currently unused because on-chain, data URIs are enabled.

-### nouns-assets
+### nounsbr-assets

-The [nouns assets](packages/nouns-assets) package holds the NounBR PNG and run-length encoded image data.
+The [nounsbr assets](packages/nounsbr-assets) package holds the NounBR PNG and run-length encoded image data.

-### nouns-bots
+### nounsbr-bots

-The [nouns bots](packages/nouns-bots) package contains a bot that monitors for changes in NounBR auction state and notifies everyone via Twitter and Discord.
+The [nounsbr bots](packages/nounsbr-bots) package contains a bot that monitors for changes in NounBR auction state and notifies everyone via Twitter and Discord.

-### nouns-contracts
+### nounsbr-contracts

-The [nouns contracts](packages/nouns-contracts) is the suite of Solidity contracts powering NounsBR DAO.
+The [nounsbr contracts](packages/nounsbr-contracts) is the suite of Solidity contracts powering NounsBR DAO.

-### nouns-sdk
+### nounsbr-sdk

-The [nouns sdk](packages/nouns-sdk) exposes the NounsBR contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.
+The [nounsbr sdk](packages/nounsbr-sdk) exposes the NounsBR contract addresses, ABIs, and instances as well as image encoding and SVG building utilities.

-### nouns-subgraph
+### nounsbr-subgraph

-In order to make retrieving more complex data from the auction history, [nouns subgraph](packages/nouns-subgraph) contains subgraph manifests that are deployed onto [The Graph](https://thegraph.com).
+In order to make retrieving more complex data from the auction history, [nounsbr subgraph](packages/nounsbr-subgraph) contains subgraph manifests that are deployed onto [The Graph](https://thegraph.com).

-### nouns-webapp
+### nounsbr-webapp

-The [nouns webapp](packages/nouns-webapp) is the frontend for interacting with NounBR auctions as hosted at [nounsbr.wtf](https://nounsbr.wtf).
+The [nounsbr webapp](packages/nounsbr-webapp) is the frontend for interacting with NounBR auctions as hosted at [nounsbr.wtf](https://nounsbr.wtf).

 ## Quickstart